ratem/eispatterns/README.rst

 subclasses in general, but masking the abstract concepts through configuration.
 For instance, a Movement is first configured as a concrete movement, such as transferring goods from supplier to customer.
 After that, it can be instantiated.

-Of course, at some point extra coding is necessary, at this point we believe that methods for implementing specific algorithms will appear on the coordinator element - the Path instances.
-Also, each concept class has to implement, before instantiation, a callable object that defines its specific behavior depending on different contexts (paths).
+Of course, at some point it is necessary to implement specific functionalities for the concepts.
+These functionalities will be implemented in two places:
+a) At instances of concrete concepts, by defining specific behavior depending on different contexts (paths).
+b) At path objects, in the form of cordination code, which will make the path''s movements collaborate to realize a business process.

-The idea is to define a process with two phases:
+In term of process, the idea is to define a two phased one:
 a) Configuration: defines descriptors, which represent concrete uses of the abstract concepts.
 Descriptors list the types used to transform the abstract concepts into concrete ones.
 Configuration is done through a Domain Specific